wrosenbaum/ex-post-facto/_teaching/2021s-cosc-273/slides/lec23-consensus-1.md

 1. Need computers to control *everything*
     + sensors for speed, thrust, flap positions, pitch, roll, yaw
 	+ must adjust constantly to fly
-2. But computers occassionally (regularly) crash/need restart
+2. But computers occasionally (regularly) crash/need restart

 How to design around this issue?